rttrorg/rttr/doc/md_pages/tutorial/register_classes.md

 ~~~~

 When a constructor is registered a destructor is registered automatically.
-The used default policy for creating an instance is @ref rttr::policy::ctor::as_object "policy::ctor::as_object".
+The used default policy for creating an instance is @ref rttr::policy::ctor::as_std_shared_ptr "policy::ctor::as_std_shared_ptr".

 Register class properties
 -------------------------